bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Mostly Clear
+- Partly Cloudy
-- 87% humidity
+- 89% humidity
-- 4 mph wind
+- 5 mph wind
-- 37% cloud cover
+- 39% cloud cover
-- 51 AQI 🟨
+- 49 AQI 🟩
 - 0.3 inches of rain in the past 24 hours
-- 0.18 inches of rain expected in the next 48 hours
+- 0.2 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>